Gonzalo Rubalcaba

-Gonzalo Rubalcaba (born May 27, 1963) is an Afro-Cuban jazz pianist and composer.
+Gonzalo Rubalcaba (born May 27, 1963) is a Cuban jazz pianist and composer.

 Early life

 Rubalcaba was born Gonzalo Julio González Fonseca in Havana, Cuba into a musical family.
-He adopted his great grandmother's name for professional use, just as did his father Guillermo Rubalcaba (born Guillermo González Camejo) and his grandfather Jacobo Rubalcaba (born Jacobo González Rubalcaba).
+He adopted his great-grandmother's name for professional use, just as did his father, Guillermo Rubalcaba (born Guillermo González Camejo) and his grandfather, Jacobo Rubalcaba (born Jacobo González Rubalcaba).

 Later life and career

 With Orquesta Aragón, Rubalcaba toured France and Africa in 1983.
 He formed his own Grupo Projecto in 1985.

+He won three Grammy Awards and received twelve nominations.